Aliases for H2AFY2 Gene

 GeneCards Summary for H2AFY2 Gene

 H2AFY2 (H2A Histone Family Member Y2) is a Protein Coding gene.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Preimplantation Embryo.
 GO annotations related to this gene include protein heterodimerization activity and RNA polymerase II regulatory region sequence-specific DNA binding.
 An important paralog of this gene is H2AFY.

 UniProtKB/Swiss-Prot for H2AFY2 Gene